tuningdipsw/tuningdipsw.github.io/_posts/2023-02-06-article2-inputs.md

 We'll be using the most traditional type of special inputs in this game, but I invite you to experiment with this idea.
 </aside>

-The fighting game inputs are highly contextual even among fighting games;
+The fighting game inputs are highly contextual even among video games;
 for many moves, the game has to consider our previous inputs as well as our current ones in order to determine whether (eg.) 6P should lead to the command normal 6P, or the special move 236P.